MarcusSchoelzel/btpcflogin/README.md

 - `login` (default)
   Starts complete Login to Cloud Foundry.
 As this is the default command it can be ommitted and is triggered by executing `btpcflogin`.

+  Options:

+  - `-s, --store-favorite`
+    Stores the cf target after successful login in the config store

+  - `-f, --use-favorite`
+    Use stored favorite to login event faster

 - `add-login`
   Interactively adds new `pass`/`gopass` login to the config store